OutwalkStudios/discord-backup/README.md

 ### Create

-Create a backup for the specified server.
+Create a backup for the specified server. **You don't need to provide `toBackup` or `doNotBackup` options**—the module will back up all data by default if these options are not specified.

 ```js
 import backup from "@outwalk/discord-backup";